osompress/genesis-author-pro/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a book library to any Genesis child theme to tactfully display book details in single and archive views
+Adds a book library to any Genesis child theme to attractively display book details in single and archive views.

 == Description ==

 The Genesis Author Pro plugin creates a library which allows you to add books to your site.
 The books can have custom information added including:

 * Featured Text
 * Price
 * ISBN